foxdonut/meiosis-guide/counter_example_with_jquery.md

 -----

 Now, don't run away screaming *HTML with string concatenation!
 OH NOES!* You can use whatever you like to create views.
-Virtual DOM libraries such React, Snabbdom, and Mithril.
+Virtual DOM libraries such React, Inferno, Snabbdom, and Mithril.
 Reactive template libraries such as Vue and Riot.
 Templating engines such as Handlebars.
 Or anything else.
 We'll switch to React in the next section.
 The point is, you don't *need* to use any particular library.
 If creating the HTML from simple string concatenation suits your needs, that is fine with Meiosis.

 -----